weiser/README/README.md

 As it happens.
 If I'm doing something I shouldn't be doing, I want to know sooner, rather than later.

+When giving me feedback, please also mention things I'm doing well at.
+Only hearing criticism can make me feel like I'm never helpful.
 #### How do you prefer to receive recognition? (public or private)

 Public